vapor-ware/kubetest/docs/markers.rst

     @pytest.mark.clusterrolebinding(name, subject_kind=None, subject_name=None)

-``clusterrolebinding`` creates a ``ClusterRoleBinding`` resource for the cluster that will exist for the lifespan of the test case.
+``clusterrolebinding`` creates a ``ClusterRoleBinding`` resource for the cluster which will exist for the lifespan of the test case.
 The named cluster role must already exist on the cluster.

 Description
 ~~~~~~~~~~~

 Create and use a Kubernetes ClusterRoleBinding for the test case.
 The generated
 ClusterRoleBinding will be automatically created and removed for each marked test.
 The name of the cluster role must be specified and the ClusterRole must already exist.